You Can Never Take My Freedom

 Photographers don’t like to have their photos used without permission, often times.
 Legitimately so.
 But that doesn’t change the fact that photos are used without the permission of the photographer anyway.
 Regardless of protections currently in place or employed.

 Photo taken by theqspeaks This post is therapy for me.
 Twitter and the media have already done a fine job of reporting and I am intentionally 12 hours late.
 There’s no new information I can provide, nor do I wish to.
 Last night was important.
-It was important for the world, the United States and […]
+It was important for the […]

 Remember the bad old days of blog networks.
 Like when I was at b5media championing the idea of content as the great savior of the Internet, the bellwether of future journalism, the dawn of an era of online advertising as the dominant (and only) truly valuable means of creating revenue online?

 A few months ago, I let you know that WordPress Bible: Second Edition was available for pre-order.
 That has changed.
 It is now out and available to be ordered.
 Amazon, as usual, is the best way to order it.

 This edition of my book has 60 new pages in it and covers up to WordPress 3.1.
 So all that stuff about post formats, custom post types, custom taxonomies, the merge of WordPress MU into WordPress as Multisite, the terminology changes… all of it…. covered in this book.